zilliztech/zdoc/docs/tutorials/metrics-and-alerts/view-cluster-metric-charts.md

 ### Performance{#performance}

 To view metric charts for performance, locate the **Performance** section on the **Metrics** tab.
-These charts provide a snapshot of cluster performance, including QPS, VPS, latency, and request.
+These charts provide a snapshot of cluster performance, including QPS, VPS, latency, and request .

 - **QPS/VPS (Read)**: The count of search and query requests per second.
 Vector search operations per second (VPS) is not available for query requests because query operations does not involve vectors.